edsousa84/officeWC/wcController/README.md

 ## Programming NodeMCU and Lua.init ##

-We need just one more tool in order to programme and upload the files to the NodeMC, ESPlorer.
+We need just one more tool in order to program and upload the files to the NodeMC, ESPlorer.

 ESPlorer is the essential multiplatforms tools for any ESP8266 developer from luatool author’s, you can download it [here](https://github.com/4refr0nt/ESPlorer) or find it